 Student projects have also received awards in the Intel International Science and Engineering Fair, as well as publications in scholarly journals.

 1. Clothing: Warm weather clothing will be appropriate for most occasions.
-Central Texas is hot in the summer!
-This includes casual and sports wear, such as shorts, swimsuits, cut-offs, and sneakers or hiking shoes for the weekend field trips.
+Central Texas is hot in the summer - the average daily high temperature is 95°F in the summer months.
+Warm weather clothing includes casual and sports wear, such as shorts, swimsuits, cut-offs, and sneakers or hiking shoes for the weekend field trips.
 Some people also enjoy wearing a sweater in air-conditioned buildings.
 Finally, an umbrella or other rain gear may prove helpful in the event of rain.
 Note: Please bring non-marking athletics shoes for use in the University's Student Recreation Center.
 Please also bring at least one set of formal/semi-formal wear.

 2. Laundry: laundry machines are available in the Texas State University residence halls.
 Please use high-efficiency (HE) detergent.

 3. Rooms: We are staying in a dormitory on campus.
 Separate sides/floors of the dorm are provided for male and female students.
 The dorm is air-conditioned, complete with a lounge suitable for relaxing and small-group discussions, a small recreation area, and study rooms on the first floor.
 Camp counselors and students will be provided with access cards and room keys.
-There is a $40 charge for a lost key.
+There is a $50 charge for a lost key or access card.
 Students should bring their own ethernet cords for Internet access.

 4. Telephone Service: Each dorm room is equipped with a telephone line.
 Students need to bring their own telephone to plug into the line if they want a phone in their room.
 We recommend that students bring a calling card or cell phone.
-Emergency messages only will be received at the Mathworks Office at (512) 245-3439, or the University Police Department (512) 245-2805.
+Emergency messages only will be received at the Mathworks Office at (512) 245-3439.

 5. Mail Service: Please address mail to